Top Customer Support Trends

 Core support practices will persist but Support as we know it will evolve.

-The Evolution of Support
+The Evolution of Customer Support

 Support has been the foundation of post-sales customer engagement for decades.
 New licensing models and recognition that customer retention is essential has led to enhanced approaches to engage and retain customers.
 Support must find ways to contribute to the execution of CX and CS strategies and practices.
+Throughout 2020 we expect to see several key customer support trends play out.

 Here are five observations and predictions about the factors that will drive the transformation of support.

-Support will be asked to take on new customer engagement activities or will relinquish activities to adjacent Customer Success groups.
+Customer Support Trend #1: Support will be asked to take on new customer engagement activities or will relinquish activities to adjacent Customer Success groups.

 Support organizations are at a crossroad.
 They will either need to fully embrace customer engagement activities such as adoption, success planning, account management, customer retention and expansion or consider divesting from these activities and allow success organizations to take over.